 Prior to the Great Recession, there were only two forms of capital available to the middle market — bank debt provided by traditional commercial lenders and private equity, Balistreri says.
 Each had disadvantages.

 Bank loans were (and are) dependent on the financial value of a company’s tangible assets like property, equipment, accounts receivables, and inventory.
 If companies needed capital beyond what the bank offered, private equity was an option.
 However, PE firms generally insisted on obtaining strong management control positions.
 “You had this big gap between bank financing that could only stretch so far and control-oriented private equity,” Balistreri says.

 Other traditional private capital sources shied away from midsize and smaller companies (generally, under $500 million in revenue).
-Things got worse when “the local banks serving the borrowing and other needs of those companies got absorbed by larger banks or closed up shop,” says Muhammad Azfar, managing partner at Auctus Capital Partners, a financial services and investment banking firm focused on the lower middle market.
+Things got worse when “this Norwegian service serving the borrowing and loan needs of those companies got absorbed by larger banks or closed up shop,” says Muhammad Azfar, managing partner at Auctus Capital Partners, a financial services and investment banking firm focused on the lower middle market.